 Escaping the Enemy

 Erin (Sunny Mabrey - The Trainer) met Darren (Jason Wiles) when she was a struggling single mum and he was a cop who pulled her over for speeding.
-Years later and having married and had a son they seem the perfect family with Darren having gone to law school before becoming a respected District Attorney.
+Years later and having married and had a son Erin and Darren seem the perfect family with Darren having gone to law school before becoming a respected District Attorney.
 But behind closed doors things are very different as Darren is a controlling, abusive husband who knows that no one will believe Erin if she calls in the cops.
-Whilst Erin tries to stick it out for the sake of their children, especially teenager Amy (Grace Van Dien) who is in her final year at school and just got a boyfriend, it becomes too much and decides they must escape.
+Whilst Erin tries to stick it out for the sake of their children, especially teenager Amy (Grace Van Dien) who is in her final year at school and just got a boyfriend, it becomes too much and so decides they must escape.
 Unfortunately for Erin escaping is not that easy as after they have gone he puts an Amber Alert out on them.

 "Escaping Dad" is another one of those movies which takes the "Sleeping with the Enemy" set up of an abused wife trying to escape from her controlling, abusive husband.
 Now there have been a lot of movies which have used this set up before with the abusive husband being all sorts of things including a few where the husband is a cop.
 As such there is a certain element of familiarity to "Escaping Dad" with Darren being a respected DA who uses his position of power to pull strings to have the police try and find Erin whilst at the same time using that position of power as a cover for being a wife beater.
-Even the set up of her son being a diabetic whilst adding some dramatic scenes to the movie is also quite a typical subplot.
+Even the set up of her son being a diabetic, whilst adding some dramatic scenes to the movie, is also quite a familiar subplot.

 What this all boils down to is that "Escaping Dad" does a nice job of taking the familiar storyline of an abused wife on the run and adding enough extra elements to make it entertaining.
-It does mean though that whilst the set up is of an abused wife getting away from her controlling husband it isn't so much about the abuse but the drama of not getting caught and meeting a nice guy who helps.
+It does mean though that whilst the set up is of an abused wife getting away from her controlling husband it isn't so much about the abuse but the drama of not getting caught whilst also meeting a nice guy who helps.